ewald-lab/Analysis_Repository_Template/README.md

 # 🧪 Ewald Lab Data Analysis Template
 This is a template for GitHub repositories for data analysis projects in the Ewald Lab.
-By sticking to some structure and styling conventions, we make our code more reproducible and reusable!
+By sticking to some structure and styling conventions, we make our code more reproducible and reusable.
 At the repo root, we enforce code style and linting with **Ruff** via pre-commit hooks.
 See the [Ewald Lab GitHub guidelines](https://ewaldlab.org/handbook/site/git-repo/) for more details.

 If you are confused about any of the repository components or instructions, please ask someone to explain!